olivierbrcknr/mfadt-darkdata-zine/_posts/2021-05-05-Towards-A-Public-Service.md

 ---------------

-<small>[Mary Ann Badavi](https://www.maryannbadavi.com/) is a second year MFA Design & Technology student who works at the intersection of data and social justice.
-She believes in the power of technologists to inform policy and change.</small>
+<small>[Mary Ann Badavi](https://www.maryannbadavi.com/) is a second year MFA Design & Technology student who works at the intersection of data, ethics, and civic design.
+She believes in the power of technologists to inform policy and social change.</small>

 [^1]: Ovide, Shira.
 “Congress Doesn't Get Big Tech.
 By Design.”
 The New York Times.
 The New York Times, July 29, 2020. <https://www.nytimes.com/2020/07/29/technology/congress-big-tech.html>.